from mystery to legend and from legend to the light

-Written in collaboration with Philippe Eymard and Dominique Bernard, both descendants of the Eymard family from a place called Boissières, in the commune of Sainte Mare des Chazes.
+Written in collaboration by Philippe Eymard and Dominique Bernard, both descendants of the Eymard family from a place called Boissières in the municipality of Sainte Marie des Chazes.

-Their common ancestor was Jacques Eymard born May 8, 1756 in Boissières.
-He was a merchant farmer and married on November 20, 1790 in Saugues, Marie-Anne Meyronneinc, daughter of Claudette Nauton and Jean-Claude Meyronneinc.
-Jean-Claude was the first cousin of little Joseph Meyronneinc who will be devoured by the Beast in Servières.
+Their common ancestor was Jacques Eymard who was born on May 8th, 1756, in Boissières.
+He was a vendor and farmer who, on November 20, 1790, married Marie-Anne, the daughter of Claudette Nauton and Jean-Claude.

-They leave it to the reader to make up his mind on the question of what the Beast of Gévaudan was.
+The authors leave it to the reader to decide what the Beast of Gévaudan actually was.

 EYMARD Philippe Villa N° 8 Résidence les Églantiers 07000 - Saint Priest